 To conclude, remember that fan-made map of the whole Guild Wars (Prophecies) world that I said I contributed to?
 Well, here is the final map, file last updated May 5, 2005, shortly after the game released.

-Remember that world map I showed my contribution to, several betas ago?
-Well, here is the final map, compiled from maps made by all of the people listed on the bottom, myself (A Black Falcon) included.
-Yes, this is the full world; the Sorrow’s Furnace area of the South Shiverpeaks would not be added until later in ’05.
+Here is the final fan-made Guild Wars world map, compiled from maps made by all of the people listed on the bottom, myself (A Black Falcon) included.
+Yes, this is the full world at release; the Sorrow’s Furnace area of the South Shiverpeaks would not be added until later in ’05.

 So that’s it, that was the Guild Wars pre-release access period.
 I posted most of the screenshots I took during that period, and I hope that they help illustrate the many changes Guild Wars went through during its year in open testing.
 I kept playing the game after release, though, and I will make more posts filled with screenshots that I took of the final game.
 Don’t worry though, I will get back to writing other articles on this site as well.